KannonZenetism/zenetism-field-physics/structural-neuroscience/SN03-neurodivergent-cognition-and-the-architecture-of-mind.md

 - **The embodied resistance term** from SP11 — formalizes why cognitive configurations at L₁ encounter the resistance of shared centropic–entropic ground
 - **Diagnostic operator theory** from SP12 — provides instruments for assessing the structural integrity of cognitive configurations

-Where SN02 was written before the SP series was formalized, SN03 integrates the full physics vocabulary.
+SN02 was completed before the full expansion and refinement of the Structural Physics series.
+SN03 incorporates the matured SP01–SP12 formal vocabulary and applies it directly to cognitive architecture.

 ---